Arithmetic geometry of toric varieties. Metrics, measures and heights: Semipositive and DSP metrics, measures and local heights

 \begin{rem} The local heights of Definition \ref{def:3} agree with the local heights introduced by Gubler, see~\cite[Proposition~3.5]{Gu03} for the Archimedean case and \cite[Remark~9.4]{Gu03} for the non-Archimedean case.
 In the Archimedean case, the local height in \cite{Gu03} is defined in terms of a refined star product of Green currents based on \cite{Burgos:Gftp}.
 The hypothesis needed in Gubler's definition of local heights are weaker than the ones we use.
 We have chosen the current definition because it is more elementary and suffices for our purposes. \end{rem}

-\begin{thm} The local height function satisfies the following properties. \begin{enumerate} \item It is symmetric and multilinear with respect to $\otimes$ in the pairs $(\ov L_{i},s_{i})$, $i=0,\dots,d$, provided that all terms are defined. \item Let $\varphi\colon X'\to X$ be a morphism of proper varieties over $K$, $Y$ a $d$-dimen\-sional cycle of $X'$, and $(\ov L_{i},s_{i})$ a DSP metrized line bundle on $X$ and a section, $i=0,\dots,d$.
+\begin{thm} The local height function satisfies the following properties. \begin{enumerate} \item It is symmetric and multilinear with respect to $\otimes$ in the pairs $(\ov L_{i},s_{i})$, $i=0,\dots,d$, provided that all terms are defined. \item Let $\varphi\colon X'\to X$ be a morphism of proper varieties over $K$, $Y$ a $d$-dimen\-sional cycle of $X'$, and $(\ov L_{i},s_{i})$, $i=0,\dots,d$, a collection of DSP metrized line bundles on $X$ with a section.
 Then

 provided that both terms are defined. \item Let $X$ be a proper variety over $K$, $Y$ a $d$-dimen\-sional cycle of $X$, and $(\ov L_{i},s_{i})$, $i=0,\dots,d$, a collection of DSP metrized line bundles on $X$ with sections that meet $Y$ properly.
 Let $f $ be a rational function such that the sections $s_{0},\dots,s_{d-1},fs_{d}$ also meet $Y$ properly.
 Let $Z$ be the zero-cycle $Y\cdot \div (s_{0})\cdots \div (s_{d-1})$.
 Then